Sunflowers and Ramsey problems for restricted intersections: Introduction

 While they anticipate that their algorithm could find applications in quantum simulations of chemistry and fermionic physics, their fast growing $r_k$ renders the bound impractical for $k\ge2$.
+The authors made considerable attempts in their paper and proposed various conjectures to get better bounds on $r_k$.

 Using \cref{theorem: modular clique}, we exponentially improve their estimates on $r_k$.
-Moreover, our bound is better even for small values of $k$ such as $k=2$ or $k=3$.
+Moreover, our bound is significantly better even for small values of $k$ such as $k=2$ or $k=3$, making practical implementations of the algorithm feasible.

 \begin{theorem} In \Cref{thm:fermionic_prior}, we can set $r_k=2(k+1)$ for all $k\ge1$. \end{theorem}

 To give some details, $k$-local fermionic observables on $n$ qubits have a one-to-one correspondence to $2k$-uniform sets over $[2n]$ (see \cite[Section I]{king2025triply}).
 By some nontrivial preprocessing and reductions (see \cite[Section IV]{king2025triply}), it appears that one needs to upper bound the fractional chromatic number $\chi$ of the graph $G_{\mc F}$ for some $\mc F\subseteq\binom{[2n]}{2k}$ and the intersection sizes $L=\{1,3,5,\dots,2k-1\}$.
 It is additionally guaranteed that the clique number of $G_{\mc F}$ is at most $m=O(1/\varepsilon^2)$.
 Their analysis \cite[Lemma 2]{king2025triply} yields an upper bound of $\chi\le m^{O((2k)^{k+1})}$, which leads to the exponential $r_k$ in \Cref{thm:fermionic_prior} in the end.